dgcameron/dbms_cloud/README.md

 </copy>
 ```

-## **STEP 3:** Create a new object storage bucket, upload new_sales.csv to object storage, and create an external table on that file.
+## **Step 3:** Create a new object storage bucket, upload new_sales.csv to object storage, and create an external table on that file.

 - Create a new bucket called *daily_input_files*.